decode-it/cook/doc/design/src/properties.md

     * C++
     * asm

-All properties have a similar base interface:
+All properties have a similar base interface, which can be defined implicit or explicit:
  * type()
  * language()
  * order(): The index within all properties with same type and language